-Vishnu works as Executive Director at JP Morgan Chase, Bangalore,.
+Vishnu works as Managing Director at JP Morgan Chase, Bangalore,.
 He has a Bachelor’s Degree from New York Institute of Technology (NYIT), USA.
 After working in the UK and USA for 18 years, he has relocated to India to support ARRC’s mission.
 Vishnu is a licensed Wildlife Rehabilitator by the NYSDEC – USA (New York State Department of Environmental Conservation).
 He has worked with multiple animal care organizations in the US.
 At ARRC, Vishnu brings his expertise to infrastructure building and technical resource development.

 Praveen completed his Bachelors in Electronics from IIT, Chennai and Masters in Electrical Engineering from TAMU in Texas, USA.
 He has managed multiple teams in the US, Europe and India to design and manufacture various electronic devices from Cellphones to IoT.
 From a young age and throughout his engineering career, he has been passionate about environmental conservation.

 Since 2016 he has been focussing on ARRC operations, he currently manages the ARRC Recuperation Centre.
 He brings his detail oriented and meticulous planning to setting long-term strategy and sustainability of the organization.